fsharp/fsharp.org/use/windows/index.md

 ![logo](/images/thumbs/vstudio.png)&nbsp;On Windows, F# programmers commonly use the Visual F# Tools from Microsoft.

 * Install the free [Visual Studio 2015 Community](http://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx).
-The Visual F# Tools are installed automatically when you first create or open an F# project.

 If you already have Visual Studio 2012/13/15 Professional or above, you can use that.

 All recent versions of Visual Studio  come with the Visual F# Tools, using an on-demand install the first time you create or open an F# project.
+The Visual F# Tools are installed automatically when you first create or open an F# project.
+You can also install the support [directly as a separate download](https://www.microsoft.com/en-us/download/details.aspx?id=48179).

 The Visual F# Tools include the command-line compiler (`fsc.exe`) and F# Interactive (`fsi.exe`).
 See [Visual F# Resources](http://msdn.microsoft.com/en-us/vstudio/hh388569.aspx) for more information about the Visual F# Tools from Microsoft.